Diagnosing invasive lobular carcinoma

 Chemotherapy can be given through a vein, in pill form or both ways.

-For invasive lobular carcinoma, chemotherapy is commonly used after surgery to kill any cells that may remain.
+Chemotherapy may be recommended after surgery to kill any cells that may remain.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.